FAIRmat-NFDI/readers-xrd/notes/RAW_FORMAT_NOTES.md

 - ✅ Sample ID: `HeOx-1001-nsp-sps-900C-10min-01-poliert`
 - ✅ Creator: `DIFFRAC.EVA`

-## Limitations
+## Limitations and Scope

+1. **Single-Axis Scans Only**: Parser designed for standard theta-2theta powder diffraction
+   - **Not validated for**: Multi-axis scans (texture, pole figures, RSM), non-standard geometries
+   - **Unknown**: Whether multi-axis angle information (omega, chi, phi) is encoded in undocumented header fields
+   - **Recommendation**: For complex scan types, verify output or use vendor software

-1. **Missing Metadata**: Some metadata fields not stored in RAW file
+2. **Missing Metadata**: Some parameters not reliably extractable from tested files
-   - Wavelength data (powDLL uses Cu K-alpha defaults)
+   - Wavelength data (not found in documented locations)
-   - Count/integration time (powDLL defaults to 1.0 second)
+   - Count/integration time (not found in documented locations)
-   - Scan mode (powDLL infers "Continuous")
+   - Scan mode (not found in documented locations)
-   - These are added by powDLL when converting to XRDML format

-2. **Single Format Support**: Only RAW 4.00 tested
+   - **Recommendation**: Provide these via sidecar metadata or instrument configuration files

+3. **Limited File Coverage**: Validated on specific RAW v4 files
+   - Tested: Bruker/DIFFRAC.EVA generated single-axis scans
-   - Earlier versions (3.00, 2.00, 1.00) may have different offsets
+   - Earlier versions (v3, v2, v1) may have different structures
-   - Format detection logic needed for multi-version support

-3. **Fixed Data Offset**: Assumes data starts at `0x051F`
-   - May need dynamic detection for other scan types or configurations
+   - Multi-dataset RAW files may have different offsets
+   - **Recommendation**: Test parser on your specific file types before production use

+4. **Proprietary Format**: Siemens/Bruker RAW v4 is not publicly documented
+   - Offsets and structure reverse-engineered from examples
+   - May not generalize to all RAW v4 variants
+   - **Recommendation**: Maintain XRDML workflow as fallback for critical data

 ## Key Features